ntsation/sentiment-analysis-api/README.md

 ```
 I love this product, it's amazing!
 ```

 - Negative message 😞:
 ```
 This movie is terrible, I don't recommend it.
 ```

 - Neutral message 😐:
 ```
 The weather is pleasant today.
 ```

 ## Contribution 💬

-Feel free to contribute, open issues and improve this project.
+Feel free to contribute, open issues, and improve this project.
 All types of contributions are welcome!

 ## License 📜

 This project is distributed under the MIT License.
 See the LICENSE file for more details.